fingerartur/eslint-config/readme.md

 - enforce dangling comma
 - use single quotes only
 - enforce curly braces for `if` statements
+- enforce that object keys are not in quotes unless absolutely necessary
 - allow empty functions
 - allow rich auto-inference of TS types across functions and files